Emik03/KeepCoding/SECURITY.md

 To ensure that your modules remain stable, ensure that your version of `KeepCoding` is up-to-date with the latest version.

+Currently semantic versioning is used, with format `MAJOR.MINOR.PATCH`.
+Prior to version `2`, the format `1.MAJOR.MINOR` was used instead.

 - A :white_check_mark: symbol indicates that there are no major or minor security issues.
 - A :grey_question: symbol indicates that there are no major security issues.
 - A :x: indicates that the version contains major vulnerabilities and is not recommended to be used.